The Horror, History and Power of ‘Bulbbul’

 Steeped in lore, the film is a deceptive melding of history, fantasy and horror, spinning the ingrained on tradition’s discus to subvert beliefs with distinctive flair.
 Whether toe rings on twisted feet, midnight wind rustling through stalks of wheat or the haunting cry of the ululudhvani, nothing in Bulbbul is what it seems.
 In posing the savior as an entity of reverence and blasphemy, Dutt also does away with rationale, ushering in layered discourse instead.
 Her chudail is both a silhouette of fairytale and terror, and Bulbbul emerges triumphant, upending notions of monsters as well as men.

 The director reveals she didn’t want to go the route of on-the-nose messaging with Bulbbul.
 Like a kehanni (storyteller) weaving realities as old as time itself, she imagined the tale drawing people to the bonfire, her psyche opening the doorway to urgent, reimagined retellings.
 “These are things that move me and therefore they move the story ahead, but at the heart of it, it is just a yarn.
-If the tale speaks to you, so will the message,” she says.
-Dutt adds, “I want the shadows to creep closer to you when I tell you the story; I want you to listen attentively.
+If the tale speaks to you, so will the message,” says Dutt.
+She adds, “I want the shadows to creep closer to you when I tell you the story; I want you to listen attentively.
 That is all.”